vshah24/Data-Warehouse-with-AWS/README.md

 As a data engineer we will build an ETL pipeline(Extract, Transform, Load) to create Database and tables in AWS Redshift Cluster.We will extract data in json files format from s3 bucket, process and transform the data and load the data to AWS Redshift DB as a set of dimensional tables for their analytics team to analyze the user behaviour.

+## Technologies Used
+  Python, SQL, AWS S3 and AWS Redshift DB.

 ## Data
-The data is located in Amazon s3 bucket located at `s3://udacity-dend/log_data` and `s3://udacity-dend/song_data` containing log data and songs data respectively.
+The data is in Amazon s3 bucket located at `s3://udacity-dend/log_data` and `s3://udacity-dend/song_data` containing log data and songs data respectively.